The Society for the Advancement of Socio-Economics by-laws

 - Serving as secretary to the Executive Council and recording the minutes of its meetings

 - Annual Meeting Program Committee.
-There shall be a Program Committee responsible for each Annual Meeting, chaired by the President.
-The Program Committee, under the direction of the Program Chair, shall be responsible for organizing the program of the Annual Meeting in cooperation with the Executive Director.
-The Program Committee shall be appointed by the President in charge of a meeting.
+There shall be a Program Committee responsible for each Annual Meeting, appointed and chaired by the President.
+The Program Committee, under the direction of the President, shall be responsible for organizing the program of the Annual Meeting in cooperation with the Executive Director.
 The Program Committee shall include one representative from the Annual Meeting Local Arrangements Committee.

 - Research Networks.
 SASE is organized into Research Networks, which are established by the Executive Council on the proposal of the President.
 Research Networks shall be re-certified by the Executive Council every three years.
-Each Network is chaired by a Network Organizer appointed by the President after consultation with the Network and the Executive Committee.
+Each Network is chaired by Network Organizers appointed by the President after consultation with the Executive Committee.
 Research Networks shall integrate and promote research, communication, and Annual Meeting organization and participation among like-minded members of SASE.

 ARTICLE VII – DUTIES OF THE OFFICERS OF SASE

 - The President.
 The President shall be responsible for strategic direction and institution building.
 The President chairs the Executive Council and the Executive Committee.
 The President is concerned about goals and activities of SASE and social trends relevant to SASE’s purposes.
-His or her initiatives should promote public interest in SASE and internal enthusiasm among SASE members.
-The President is responsible for the organization of the Annual Meeting that marks the conclusion of his or her term of office.
+The President’s initiatives should promote public interest in SASE and internal enthusiasm among SASE members.
+The President is responsible for the organization of the Annual Meeting that marks the conclusion of their term of office.
 In all other situations not otherwise enumerated in these by-laws, the President is authorized to act for, and in the best interests of, the organization.

-- The two latest Past-Presidents.
-The two latest Past-Presidents serve in an advisory capacity to the President to enhance continuity in strategic direction and institution building.
-He or she serves on the Executive Committee and the Executive Council, and shall chair the annual meeting of the Executive Council in the absence of both the President and the President-Elect.
-The Immediate Past-President shall serve as Acting President if that office becomes vacant and there is no President-Elect to fill it.
+- The Past-President.
+The Past-President serves in an advisory capacity to the President to enhance continuity in strategic direction and institution building.
+The Past-President serves on the Executive Committee and the Executive Council, and shall chair the annual meeting of the Executive Council in the absence of both the President and the President-Elect.
+The Past-President shall serve as Acting President if that office becomes vacant and there is no President-Elect to fill it.

 ARTICLE VIII – FINANCIAL REPORTS AND ANNUAL BUDGET